 Elim.
 The oasis in the desert.
 The ministry in El Milagro that God is using to transform the hearts and lives of the weary and broken hearted.

-If hope and joy are contagious, so are hopelessness and despair.
 My first month in Peru taught me that hard truth.
 Life for the average Peruvian living in El Milagro is largely defined by hopelessness.
 For many of them, they spend their days [and/or nights] digging through trash and burning the leftovers.

 The beauty that surrounds them is impossible to see through the dingy haze that never lifts.
 In this, the physical landscape mirrors perfectly the spiritual and emotional landscape of all of those who are trapped in the hopeless cyclical current of life in the garbage dump.